tango4j/tensorflow-vs-pytorch/README.md

 **(2)tf.constant:**

-- tf.constant holds values that cannot be changed.
+- tf.constant holds values that cannot be changed (=Immutable).
 - tf.constant is also designed for weights and bias, but fixed value.
 - tf.constant value is stored in the graph and its value is replicated wherever the graph is loaded.